 Common Career Mistakes and How to Avoid Them

-Are you doing everything to progress your career but without success?
-Have you ever thought about why your colleague or friend is promoted while you’re still stuck in the same place?
-The truth is, most of us make mistakes in our work that slow down the pace of growth.
-Keep reading to discover these mistakes and ways to avoid them.
+Are you trying everything to progress your career without success?
+Have you ever wondered why your coworker or friend gets promoted, while you’re still stuck in the same spot?
+Most of us make mistakes that stall our professional progress.
+Learn about these errors and how to avoid them.

 Key Takeaways

-- Look into mentoring, continuing education and transferable skill set development to remain in the game.
+- Find mentorship, Continuing Education and transferable skill set Training to keep your skills in the game.

-- Reduce stress by implementing Time Management Techniques and gaining the ability to delegate unpopular tasks.
+- Reduce stress by practicing Time Management techniques and learning to delegate unpopular tasks.

 Not Establishing Goals

-Have you got a crystal clear idea of where you’d like to be in the next one year or two?
-If you don’t set realistic goals, it can slow progress.
-Set clear short and long-term objectives, prioritizing those with the most impact on your career advancement.
-To improve your job satisfaction make sure that your goals are in line with your personal needs.
+Are you able to articulate a idea of where you’d like be in the next year or two?
+Failure to set goals that are achievable can slow progress.
+Set clear short and long-term objectives prioritizing those with the most impact on your career advancement.
+To boost job satisfaction, ensure that these goals align with your personal preferences.

 Doing nothing to Networking